The Number One Song In Heaven

 A wee treasure of a track this one.
 Starts off like a train, then a great bass line and a sweet descending guitar riff, drifting along dreamily until a Kraftwerkish vocoder ‘other’ voice and eventually, a real voice, guides us through a gorgeous little torch song with sinister overtones.

-I remember this being used as a tune for a Radio 1 roadshow quiz and it really put me off it.
-Now, after years of avoidance, I can delight in its preposterous lyrics, every couplet a winner.
+I remember this being used as a theme for a Radio 1 roadshow quiz and it really put me off it.
+Now, after years of avoidance, I can delight in its preposterous lyrics.
+Every couplet a winner.
 Especially this one: ‘Entered school when I was two.
 PhD’d that afternoon.’

 Slightly spooky aaaahs abound along with bubbly synths.
-The chorus of ‘Goldiggers arise’ gives the jist of the song about paid flunkies etc. Love the line, ‘Looking real bored’s as hard as scrubbing floors.’
+The chorus of ‘Golddiggers arise’ gives the gist of the song about paid flunkies etc. Love the line, ‘Looking real bored’s as hard as scrubbing floors.’

 Upbeat and sparkling, this fast and busy slice of pure electro pop just never lets go.
 An insistent throbbing dynamo of a song.
 The ‘do do do do’ bits add extra charm and once again the drums are excellent and precise.